-The following is a simple outline of how a frame gets composed with the threaded render loop and OpenGL.
+The following is a simple outline of how a frame gets rendered with the threaded render loop and OpenGL.
 The steps are the same with other graphics APIs as well, apart from the OpenGL context specifics.

 - A change occurs in the QML scene, causing

 QQuickItem::update()to be called.
 This can be the result of for instance an animation or user input.
 An event is posted to the render thread to initiate a new frame.

 - The render thread prepares to draw a new frame and initiates a block on the GUI thread.

 - While the render thread is preparing the new frame, the GUI thread calls QQuickItem::updatePolish() to do final touch-up of items before they are rendered.